Dependable Mission Delivery Pillar Focus Area Two: Wrench Turning vs Direct Support: Optimizing DSS to Meet Availability Benchmarks

 |0

-This work, Dependable Mission Delivery Pillar Focus Area Two: Wrench Turning vs Direct Support: Optimizing DSS to Meet Availability Benchmarks [Image 4 of 4], by Aldo Anderson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Dependable Mission Delivery Pillar Focus Area Two: Wrench Turning vs Direct Support: Optimizing DSS to Meet Availability Benchmarks, by Troy Miller, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Dependable Mission Delivery Pillar Focus Area Two: Wrench Turning vs Direct Support: Optimizing DSS to Meet Availability Benchmarks

 LEAVE A COMMENT

-Note: Editor’s Note: Norfolk Naval Shipyard’s Strategic Framework is a tool to communicate the shipyard’s mission and vision statements, and shows how initiatives executed across the command tie together with why NNSY exists—to deliver warships.
-In order to bridge the gap between mission and vision, NNSY has identified four critical focus areas—our pillars.
-These pillars are the highest priority strategic focus areas we must urgently work to improve.
-They are Infrastructure; Dependable Mission Delivery; People Development; and Process Improvement and Innovation.